• Skip to primary navigation

 • You can dry things longer than your pallet may enjoy eating such as fruit leathers or jerky or some fruits if you prefer a softer texture.

-• You can dry some foods at too hot of a temperature where it depletes many of their nutrients.
+• You can dry some foods at too hot of a temperature, which depletes many of their nutrients.
 Herbs should not be dried at higher than 115°F / 35°C in most cases.
-You don't want to dry fruits at 165°F/70°C which can cause case hardening.
+You don’t want to dry fruits at 165°F/70°C, which can cause case hardening.
 It is a condition where the outside of the fruit (and some vegetables like peas) dries into a hard shell, making moisture release from the inside problematic, and can cause mold during storage.
-And in some cases, hot temperatures can cause a change of color in fruits like citrus and strawberries where the sugars brown quickly.
+In some cases, hot temperatures can cause a change of color in fruits like citrus and strawberries where the sugars brown quickly.

 How to Know when Food is Dry Enough